Gronings dialect: Example

-Scots: The anerly thing we dinnae dae is gie oot snashters.

-English: The only thing we don't do is hand out sweets.

 Classification

 There are many uncertainties about the classification and categorization of Gronings.
-Some linguists see it as a variety of Low German, also called Nedersaksisch in the Netherlands.
-These words are actually more political than linguistic, because they unite a large group of very differing varieties.
-Categorizing Gronings as Low German could be considered correct, but there is controversy surrounding the existence of the linguistic unity of Low German.
+Words used in classifying it are often more political than linguistic, because it encompasses a large group of very differing varieties.
+Some linguists see it as a variety of Low German, also called Nedersaksisch in the Netherlands, but there is controversy surrounding whether all the dialects that have been called Low German are similar enough to be placed in one category.

-Others, especially German linguists, see Gronings-East Frisian as a separate group of German dialects.
-The East Frisian influence, the sounds ou, ai and ui and the typical accent are crucial here.
-Gronings-East Frisian would be categorized as Friso-Saxon dialects instead of Low German.
-Other linguists categorize all Gronings-East Frisian dialects as North Low German.
-In that case, all the other Low German varieties in the Netherlands are categorized as Westphalian.
+Other linguists, especially in Germany, see Gronings–East Frisian as a separate group of German dialects.
+The East Frisian influence, the sounds ou, ai and ui and the typical accent are part of that distinction.
+Other linguists categorize all Gronings–East Frisian dialects as part of North Low German.
+When that is the case, all the other Low German varieties in the Netherlands are categorized as Westphalian.